weak-head/emacs.d/README.md

 ## Installation

-Back up your Emacs config and clone the repo:
+Backup your existing config and clone the repo:
 ``` shell
 mv ~/.emacs.d ~/.emacs.d.back

 git clone https://github.com/weak-head/emacs.d ~/.emacs.d
 ```

-I've remapped some of the commonly used keys for the major modes.
-My most vital shortcuts could be found in the [which_key.el](packages/which-key.el).
+Though I'm using [custom shortcuts](packages/which-key.el), most of my bindings are default.

-To have access to all the features and capabilities make sure to install the dependencies.
+If you want to have access to all the features and capabilities, please make sure to install the dependencies.

-## Testing config using Docker
+## Check it out using Docker

 Build and run the image:
 ``` shell